-Once you become a Participant you are eligible to participate in the Plan until you terminate your employment with vour Employer or become a member of a class of employees excluded from the Plan.
+Once you become a Participant you are eligible to participate in the Plan until you terminate your employment with your Employer or become a member of a class of employees excluded from the Plan.
 If you terminate your employment after you have met the eligibility requirements, and are later re-employed by your Employer, you will again be eligible to participate in the Plan when you complete one hour of service.

-II.
+III.
 Contributions

 After you satisfy the participation requirements in Section II of this Summary Plan Description, you will be eligible to make Deferral Contributions.
-In addition, your Employer may make matching and nonelective contributions to your Account.
-The type(s) of contributions available under the Plan are described in this section.
+The type of contribution available under the Plan is described in this section.